-D) Draw a diagram of the meter stick showing each force vector acting on it.
+- D) Draw a diagram of the meter stick showing each force vector acting on it.
 Place each vector in the approximately correct location as well.
-Describe the torques acting on the stick.

-Part 4 - Drawing 1

-- E) Calculate the weights that are causing the torques on the stick and place these values in the appropriate places in the row labeled Part 4.
+Describe the torques acting on the stick. - E) Calculate the weights that are causing the torques on the stick and place these values in the appropriate places in the row labeled Part 4.
 Make sure you now include the 100 g additional hooked mass. - F) Measure the distance, r, for each torque.
-Place these values in the table. - G) Calculate your torques and total torque and put the values in the table. - H) Calculate a percent difference between your total torque values and enter it in the table.
-If you got a value greater that 15% then you are doing something wrong.
+Place these values in the chart.

+Calculate your torques and total torque.
+Calculate a percent difference between your total torque values.
+If you got a value greater that 5% then you are doing something wrong.
 Go back and check your data and if you can't find the issue then check with your instructor before you continue.